PeterWuMC/utorrent-webapi-ruby/README.md

 * Querying files within a specific torrent [attributes](https://github.com/PeterWuMC/utorrent-webapi-ruby/blob/master/lib/u_torrent/file.rb#L10-L13)
 * Add new torrent using with url
 * Updating a file [priority](https://github.com/PeterWuMC/utorrent-webapi-ruby/blob/master/lib/u_torrent/file.rb#L3-L8)
+* As of the current version, it does not have any error handling.
+Also the token is only valid for 30 minutes and it does not get automatically renewed.

 ## Usage